Mersey Tobeatic Research Institute (MTRI)

 You can donate via Paypal, just enter an amount and click the donate button - thank you.

 The Common loon is a highly visible water bird inhabiting many of the lakes within the Southwest Nova Biosphere Reserve.
-It is an icon of wilderness and the public are captivated by its beauty and haunting call.
-Concerns have been raised about the health of loons after a study by the Canadian Wildlife Service (CWS) found very high blood mercury concentrations in Kejimkujik loons.
+It is an icon of wilderness and people are captivated by its beauty and haunting call.
+Concerns have been raised about the health of loons after research conducted by the Canadian Wildlife Service found that our Nova Scotia loons have the highest blood mercury concentrations of any loon population in North America.
 These levels have been associated with impaired reproduction and altered breeding behavior in some areas.
-LoonWatch began on 16 lakes within Kejimkujik in 1996.
-In 2006, the program was expanded to the greater landscape through the MTRI where volunteers are trained to observe and record loon activity and breeding success on their assigned lake throughout the summer using a national protocol developed by Bird Studies Canada.
+Besides the bio-accumulation of mercury, loons are sensitive to lake water acidification, water level fluctuations and human disturbance.
+LoonWatch surveys began on park lakes within Kejimkujik in 1996.
+In 2006, the program was expanded to the greater landscape through MTRI, where volunteers are trained to observe and record loon activity and breeding success on an assigned lake throughout the summer using a national protocol developed by Bird Studies Canada.
 These two program components will provide a picture of how well loon populations are doing in the region.

 Inside Kejimkujik: